 Family members of the designated beneficiary include the beneficiary's spouse.
 Also included are the beneficiary's children, stepchildren, foster children, and their descendants; siblings and their children; parents, their siblings, and ancestors; stepparents; in-laws; the spouse of any of the foregoing; and any first cousin of the designated beneficiary.

-If you are required to file Form 1099-Q, you also must provide a statement to the recipient.
+If you are required to file Form 1099-Q, you also must furnish a statement to the recipient.
 Furnish a copy of Form 1099-Q or an acceptable substitute statement to each recipient.
-Seepart M in the 2013 General Instructions for Certain Information Returns.
+Seepart M in the 2016 General Instructions for Certain Information Returns.

 Gross distributions from a QTP, whether in cash or in-kind, include amounts for tuition credits or certificates, payment vouchers, tuition waivers, or other similar items.
 Gross distributions also include a refund to the account owner or the designated beneficiary, or to the beneficiary upon death or disability.
 For more information on reporting distributions, seeProposed Regulations section 1.529-4.